Neo0698/pbot_artificial_intelligence/README.md

 pip install pyaudio
-if it doesn't work you need to install conda to use the commande conda install pyaudio
+if it doesn't work you need to install conda to use the commande conda install pyaudio or start the program setup.py that will install the libaries

 <h1>contact</h1>
 you can contact me on instagram by privat my accont his scot.raphael06